imjma/yshen-zmk-sweep/README.md

 ![Layer 2](./img/right.png)

-Layer 3 (tri layer) --- Bluetooth & Number Pad
+Layer 3 (tri layer) --- Number Pad, Bluetooth & Mouse

 ![Layer 3](./img/tri.png)

-Check [Corne Config](https://github.com/yshenfab/zmk-corne) for more info.
+Mouse emulations have been added to Layer 3 (the above figure is not updated), check [Corne Config](https://github.com/yshenfab/zmk-corne) for more info.

 ## Macros & Combos

-Zmk use key positions for combos, the 34 key matirx is defined as
+ZMK use key positions for combos, the 34 key matirx is defined as
 ![34 key matrix](./img/keypos_34keys.png)